 2. Chose the number of nodes of this type you want to add to the topology 3.
 Choose your preferred version from preloaded images list (if you have more than one image loaded for a single template).
 4. Type your preferred node name.
 If you are adding more than one, EVE will automatically append numbers to the nodes name.
 Example.
 We are adding 5 CSR nodes with the name R. On the topology they will appear as R1, R2, R3, R4, R5.
-Later using the the Nodes window, you can edit the node names per your needs.
+Later using the Nodes window, you can edit the node names per your needs.
 Refer to section 8.1.2 or edit the node individually, refer to section 9.1.2.
 5. Node icons can be changed from the default per your preference, simply choose the preferred icon from the dropdown list.
 Node icons can be changed from the default per your preference, simply choose the preferred icon from the dropdown list.
 Node icons can be changed later per your needs.
 Refer to section 8.1.2 6.
 The UUID number is assigned automatically after a node is created.
 You may also set it manually in case you are using a license that is tied to a particular UUID.
 7. CPU limit per node.
 This option is already set (checked/unchecked) per EVE recommendations.
 Refer to section 7.4.3 8.
 Each node template has a pre-set CPU value that aligns with vendor requirements.
 This value can be changed per your needs.
 9. Each node template has a pre-set RAM value that aligns with vendor requirements.
 This value is displayed in MB and may be changed per your needs.
-10. Ethernets 4 The number of ethernets interfaces.
+10. The number of ethernets interfaces.

 ▲ NOTE for IOL nodes: Ethernet interfaces for IOL nodes are placed into groups of 4.
 A value of 1 for Ethernet means your node will have 4 interfaces.
 The serial interface option is available for IOL nodes only and follows the same grouping structure as ethernet interfaces.
-A value of 1 for Serial means your Ethernet portgroups (4 int each) Serial portgroups (4 int each) 1 node will have 4 serial interfaces.
-Custom MAC address for Qemu nodes only.
+A value of 1 for Serial means your node will have 4 serial Ethernet portgroups (4 int each) Serial portgroups (4 int each) 1 Serial portgroups (4 int each) 1 Custom MAC address for Qemu nodes only.
 You can define your own MAC address for first interface: 11.
 First Eth MAC Address aa:bb:cc:00:de:ad 12.
-EVE will pre-set the best recommended QEMU version for each node template.
+QEMU Version EVE will pre-set the best recommended QEMU version for each node template.
 This value can be changed per your needs.
-13. Qemu architecture is pre-set per image vendor recommendations.
+Qemu architecture is pre-set per image vendor 13. recommendations.
 This value can be changed per your needs 14.
-Type of Qemu NIC is pre-set per image vendor recommendations.
-This value can be changed per your needs. tpl(vmxnet3) type of Qemu NIC is pre-set per image vendor recommendations.
-This value can be changed per your needs.
-15. QEMU custom options -machine type=pc-1.0,accel=kvm-cpu Nehalem-serial mon:stdio-nographic-r recommendations.
+QEMU Nic Type of Qemu NIC is pre-set per image vendor virtio-net-pcl recommendations.
+This value can be changed per your needs. tpl(vmxnet3) 15.
+QEMU custom options -machine type=pc-1.0,accel=kvm-cpu Nehalem-serial mon:stdio-nographic-r Qemu custom options are pre-set per image vendor 15. recommendations.
 This value can be changed per your needs Startup configuration None Startup configuration: Value can 16. be changed to set your node to boot from saved configurations.
 Refer to section 11.3 for more details.
-The Delay value is set in seconds and can 17. be used to delay a node from booting after it is started.
+17. The Delay value is set in seconds and can be used to delay a node from booting after it is started.
 Example: if the value is set to 30, the node will wait 30 seconds before processing its boot sequense.
 This feature is useful in conjunction with the "Start all nodes" function if your lab requires certain nodes to start up before others or to avoid a mass-start of very heavy nodes.